Echinops6718/HealthInfo/Inositol.md

 Generally well tolerated.
 Anecdotally, psychiatric and PCOS benefits may not be noticeable at a dose less than 4 grams, with dosages above 10 grams per day being common.
 Likely contraindicated when taking medication that reduces blood glucose, as concurrent inositol supplementation increases risk of hypoglycemia.

-#anti-cancer #anti-inflammatory #cardioprotective #diabetes-protective #mitochondria-support #neuroprotective #renalprotective #supplement #hepatoprotective
+#anti-cancer #anti-inflammatory #cardioprotective #diabetes-protective #hepatoprotective #mitochondria-support #neuroprotective #renalprotective #supplement #thyroid-protective

 ## Benefits